gopheracademy/gopheracademy-web/content/advent-2018/observability-in-the-kitchen.md

 registry.MustRegister(collector)
 ```

-Then set up a HTTP handler and expose the standard `/metrics` endpoint and start listening for HTTP connections.
+Then set up an HTTP handler and expose the standard `/metrics` endpoint and start listening for HTTP connections.

 ```
 http.Handle("/metrics", promhttp.Handler())